Tragedy Spring: Perpetrators

 The traveling companions of the murdered scouts had supposed that the perpetrators had been Native Americans, due to both the sighting of Indians possibly wearing some of the scouts' clothing and the arrows left behind at the scene.
-Although this interpretation of events has been called into question, as the native Washoe people did not bury the dead, nor, according to their descendants, would they have taken a dead person's property.
+This interpretation of events has been called into question, as the native Washoe people did not bury the dead, nor, according to their descendants, would they have taken a dead person's property.

 Monuments and park

 The tree carving/blaze continued to mark the gravesite for decades and in 1923, as part of an effort to protect it from the elements, the Native Sons of the Golden West placed a rectangular plate of glass over the inscription.
 After the installation, concerned citizens noted that the glass actually caused moisture to accumulate and would decay the carving.
 During a storm in late 1929, the tree was broken, just above the inscription.
 Knowing the stump would now quickly rot, the decision was made to cut out the carving and place it in the museum at Sutter's Fort, where it could be preserved.
 Under the direction of the Native Sons and Daughters of the Golden West a plaque was created and embedded on a nearby boulder prior to removing the historic carving.
 The plaque's design includes a facsimile of the carving, and was dedicated on August 30, 1931.
 After being cut from the tree, the carving was kept at Sutter's Fort until the 1960s, when it was moved to the museum at Marshall Gold Discovery State Historic Park.

 In 1967, the Daughters of Utah Pioneers' (DUP) local group in Sacramento County, in cooperation with Eldorado National Forest, developed a picnic park at the site.
 Paths and three picnic areas were graded with the assistance of local scouts, and the Sons of Utah Pioneers built a water fountain near the spring.
 Dedication ceremonies for the park were held on September 2, 1967, with Clark Cox, a third great-nephew of Henderson Cox, cutting the ribbon.
 A DUP marker at the park's entrance was also unveiled during the ceremonies by two great-grandnieces of Daniel Browett.
 As part of the park's development, another marker, containing the names of the victims with birth and death dates, was placed on one of the grave's large stones.

 The grave cairn was damaged in spring 2021, when high winds caused a neighboring tree to topple.
 The cairn was repaired, but soon after, the Caldor Fire burned through the area.
 The fire destroyed many of the trees surrounding the spring along with the picnic spots and interpretive signage.
 The privately owned Tragedy Spring cistern was also damaged in the fire.
+As of 2025, the US Forest Service is working with a number of historical societies to restore and improve the site following the fire.